Amarthgul/studentCalculator/Math/Statistic/README.md

 <img src="https://github.com/Amarthgul/studentCalculator/blob/master/Resources/3_vr.gif">

 **Standard Deviation (SD)**
 Is a measure that is used to quantify the amount of variation or dispersion of a set of data values.
 Calculated from the square root of variance.
+The stdev for population is denoted by `σ` while the stdev for sample is denoted by `s`.
 <img src="https://github.com/Amarthgul/studentCalculator/blob/master/Resources/3_stdev.gif">

 **Binomial Distributation**